nus-cs2113-AY2223S1/ip/docs/README.md

 ```
 ## Saving the Data

 Duke data is saved to the hard disk automatically after any command that modifies the data.
-There is no need to save manually.

-## Editing the data file

-Duke data is saved as a plaintext file at `[JAR file location]/data/duke.txt`.
-Advanced users are welcome tp update data directly by editing that data file.

-> Caution: If your changes to the data file makes it format invalid, there may be data loss.

-## FAQ

-Q: How do I transfer my data to another computer?

-A: Duke is designed for portability.
-Copy the JAR file and the data folder over to your other computer and you are good to go.

 ## Command summary